Arizona Football Bowl Projections: Odds For Wildcats’ 2025-26 Bowl Game

 10%

-The only other longshot contender to land Arizona this bowl season is the Independence Bowl in Shreveport, at +2400, with the Wildcats’ last trip to ‘The Boot’ coming in 2013 under Rich Rodriguez’s watch, while Arizona has never played in the LA Bowl.
+The only other longshot contender to land Arizona this bowl season is the Armed Forces Bowl in Fort Worth, at +1250, with the Wildcats’ last trip to the Lone Star State for a bowl coming two years ago, when Jedd Fisch led them into the Alamo Bowl, while Arizona has never played in the LA Bowl.

-The Wildcats’ last time in San Diego was in 2009 under head coach Mike Stoops, paving the way for the 4-3 Wildcats to make a grand return to a longstanding West Coast bowl game hotspot this season, while Arizona’s last trip to Phoenix for a bowl game in 2014, when they played in the Fiesta Bowl in Glendale, with two trips to prior installations of the game now known as the Rate Bowl, in 1989 Copper and the 1997 Insight bowls.
+The Wildcats’ last time in San Diego was in 2009 under head coach Mike Stoops, paving the way for the 6-3 Wildcats to make a grand return to a longstanding West Coast bowl game hotspot this season, while Arizona’s last trip to Phoenix for a bowl game in 2014, when they played in the Fiesta Bowl in Glendale, with two trips to prior installations of the game now known as the Rate Bowl, in the 1989 Copper and the 1997 Insight bowls.

 Stick with BetArizona for the best Arizona sportsbook promos ahead of the college football season.